Menu

 UNESCODiving & Snorkelling

-The world’s largest coral reef — 2,300 km of coral, 1,500 fish species, and crystal-clear tropical waters.
-Day trips depart daily from Cairns for snorkelling, diving, and glass-bottom boat experiences.
+The world's largest coral reef — 2,300 km of coral, 1,500 fish species, and crystal-clear tropical waters.
+Day trips depart daily from Cairns Marina for snorkelling, diving, glass-bottom boats, and helicopter scenic flights.
+The outer reef is approximately 90 minutes by fast catamaran.

 Reef info